 At Marin and Barrett, Inc., we have helped thousands of individuals expunge their Rhode Island criminal records, oftentimes without them even needing to appear in Court to complete the process!
 Our team of highly experienced Rhode Island Expungement attorneys can provide a no obligation review of your expungement eligibility and begin working quickly to see the charges ultimately removed from your record.
 We are available 24/7 to speak with you and discuss your expungement situation at 401-228-8271.

-Contact our experienced expungement attorneys for a free expungement case evaluation by calling (401) 228-8271
+Contact our experienced RI Expungement Attorneys for a free expungement case evaluation by calling (401) 228-8271

 What is the Purpose of RI Expungement?